118th (North Waterloo) Battalion, CEF

 The 118th (North Waterloo) Battalion, CEF was a unit in the Canadian Expeditionary Force during the First World War.

 In the early months of the war, Canadians rushed to enlist for various reasons - patriotism, adventure, and to oppose German hostility.
 Battalions were quickly filled and local communities were proud of their enlisted men.
 But as the war progressed Canadian recruitment numbers declined.
 By 1916, all Canadian battalions, not just the local 118th and 111th, were faced with enlistment challenges.
 Overseas casualties increased and Canadians began to realize the war would not end soon.
 As the war progressed and Waterloo County came under more scrutiny, Waterloo North Member of Parliament William Weichel proposed to Sir Sam Hughes, the Canadian Minister of Militia and Defence, that Waterloo County could raise two overseas battalions.
 Colonel A.J.
 Oliver, commander of the 34th Battalion in nearby Guelph, was one of the few who opposed this idea, realizing that it would be a very difficult undertaking.
 Hughes agreed and in December 1915 the creation of two infantry battalions was authorized - one based in Berlin and one in Galt.

-Based in Kitchener, Ontario, the unit began recruiting in late 1915 in the northern portion of Waterloo County.
+Based in Berlin, Ontario, which as a result of a 1916 referendum would rename itself Kitchener, the unit began recruiting in late 1915 in the northern portion of Waterloo County.
 After sailing to England in January 1917, the battalion was absorbed into the 25th Reserve Battalion on February 6, 1917.

 The 118th (North Waterloo) Battalion, CEF had one Officer Commanding: Lieutenant Colonel William Merton Overton Lochead.

 The battalion is perpetuated by The Royal Highland Fusiliers of Canada.